 - Make an African Statue: Using a toilet paper roll, paint, scissors, and clay or playdoh, your child can make their own statue.
 Paint the tp rolls brown and once dry, cut in small holes for the eyes and cut the front on the top and bottom of the edges to look like an oval.
 Use white paint to decorate the face.
 Make the nose and mouth from brown clay or playdoh.

 - Make African Drums: Make these fun drums with styrofoam cups, black markers, shoe polish, glue, and masking tape.
-Glue two styrofoam cups together bottom to bottom and let them dry.
+First, glue two styrofoam cups together bottom to bottom and let them dry.
 Tear off pieces of masking tape and place them over both ends of the cups, covering them completely.
 Continue adding the tape on the sides until the entire outside is covered.
 Brush the outside with shoe polish and wipe it off with rags.
 Use markers to decorate the drums around the top, middle, and bottom with geometric shapes or other designs.

 - Kwanzaa Friendship Fruit Salad: As Kwanzaa means “first fruits of the harvest,” let your kids cut and mix up a bowl of different fruits to share with a friend or neighbor.